Tyler Joseph: 2007–2009: No Phun Intended

-Twenty One Pilots
+2009–present: Twenty One Pilots

-Twenty One Pilots was formed in 2009 in Columbus, Ohio and consisted of frontman Tyler Joseph, bassist Nick Thomas, and drummer Chris Salih; the latter two left the band in 2011.
+Twenty One Pilots was formed in 2009 in Columbus, Ohio and consisted of frontman Joseph, bassist Thomas, and drummer Chris Salih; the latter two left the band in 2011.

-On December 29, 2009, they released their debut, self-titled album and began touring Ohio, followed by their second album, Regional at Best in 2011, which consisted only of Joseph and newly-recruited drummer Josh Dun.
+On December 29, 2009, they released their debut, self-titled album and began touring Ohio, followed by their second album, Regional at Best in 2011, which consisted only of Joseph and newly recruited drummer Josh Dun.

 Twenty One Pilots' third full-length album, Vessel, was released on January 8, 2013.
 They also embarked on a tour in support of the album, in which they named the "Quiet Is Violent World Tour".

 On March 17, 2015, the band announced their fourth album's title, Blurryface, and unveiled its track listing and release date.
 The band's fans crashed their website attempting to pre-order the album.
 The album was released on May 17, 2015, two days ahead of its intended release date.
 Joseph and drummer Josh Dun embarked on two international tours in 2015 and 2016: the Blurryface Tour and Emotional Roadshow World Tour.
 At the 59th Annual Grammy Awards, the duo won the award for Best Pop Duo/Group Performance.

 On July 11, 2018, the band announced the release date of their fifth studio album, Trench, which was released on October 5, 2018.
 A world tour, called The Bandito Tour, began on October 16, 2018, as well.
 On July 25, 2018, a music video for the song "Nico and the Niners" was released, as a second addition to a three part music video series, regarding Tyler Joseph's fictional city, "Dema".
 A 10-second snippet of the song "My Blood" was played at the end of a commercial for Trench during the 2018 VMAs on August 20.
 On August 27, 2018, a Twitter user leaked the full song onto his Twitter account in low quality, after they found that it could be played on their Apple HomePod.
 The leak was confirmed real when the band made the song available on streaming services later that day as the album's fourth single.
 The audio was uploaded onto YouTube on the same day, which shows singer Tyler Joseph in his home studio playing the song's bass line.
 A music video for the song was released on October 5, 2018, the day of the album's release.